Master of Science Human Resource Management 36 Credits | School of Business | Dobbs Ferry & Online

 Human Resource Management Overview

-The Master of Science in Human Resource Management is designed to prepare managers to participate effectively in the management and development of human resources in business and industry.
-The program provides instruction to prepare students for careers as professionals in the field of human resource management; offers theoretical background, concepts and skills to those already in the field so that they may enhance their positions and facilitate their development within the profession; and presents an application-oriented, real-world focus for those wishing to build highly developed management skills.
+The Master of Science in Human Resource Management is designed to prepare managers to participate effectively in the management and development of human resources in business and across industries.
+The program provides instruction to prepare students for careers as professionals in the field of human resource management.
+Offers theoretical background, concepts and skills to those already in the field so that they may enhance their positions and facilitate their development within the profession.
+As well as presents an application-oriented, real-world focus for those wishing to build highly developed management skills.

 What You'll Get

 - Flexible scheduling designed for professionals with courses taught in Dobbs Ferry, Manhattan and online

 - Taught by an executive faculty in Fortune 500 Network